tomfjug/Visualizing-3D-geology-with-React-and-X3DOM/README.md

 Before running the application for the first time, the command "npm install -g webpack-dev-server" should be used from the project folder (called "Visualizing-3D-geology-with-React-and-X3DOM-master" by default)

-To run the application use the command: "npm start" in the project folder (react_x3dom)
+To run the application use the command: "npm start" in the project folder.

-If you want to use the database run the command: "mongod" Then run the command: "nodemon server" in the backend folder
+If one would want to use the database run the command "mongod" in a seperate command prompt, then run the command: "nodemon server" from the backend folder